copernicus-mogley/zkav.club/opportunities/README.md

 ### Post-production

 These skills matter.
-For now they’re funding-dependent and more occasional while we prioritize getting source material safely published and documented.
+We’ll do more of this when we can fund it.
+For now it’s more occasional while we prioritize getting source material safely published and documented.
 Expect lighter and less predictable volume for now.

 * **Editing:** Long-form edits.
 Example: one full talk or one full conversation, cleaned up and ready to publish.